heartbeat-medical/frontend-challenge/README.md

 ### 1.3 Add a feature

-Add a loading spinner (feel free to use anything) to provide the user with some visual feedback while the code is waiting for a network request to complete.
+Add a loading spinner to provide the user with some visual feedback while the code is waiting for a network request to complete.

 ## Task 2